 Fitbit Charge 4: Amazon*

 When it comes to features, devices in the Versa range put fitness first.
 They come with everything you’d expect from a Fitbit, along with capturing real-time stats on 20 different types of activities including swimming.

 If you don’t need built-in GPS Versa 2 is a great option.
 If you do need it then Versa 3 is the obvious choice.

-Versa Lite is the more affordable version of Fitbit’s popular smartwatch.
+Versa Lite (check price on Amazon*) is the more affordable version of Fitbit’s popular smartwatch.
 It doesn’t have on-board Wi-Fi and on-board storage for music of its big brothers but comes with everything else.

 All things considered, Versa is a great smartwatch.
 It’s simple to use and comes with most things the average person would want from a fitness device.